-Implied volatility crushes after earnings release.
-This occurs due to the facts that: (1) The IV have risen ahead of earnings and (2) cause there is less uncertainty in the pricing.
+Implied volatility crushes after the earnings release.
+This occurs because: (1) The IV have risen ahead of earnings and (2) cause there is less uncertainty in the pricing.

-It is usually very hard to profit from this, unless you have directional bias, And I will expand about this subject in the future.
+It is usually extremely hard to profit from this, unless you have a directional bias, And I will expand about this subject in the future.

 If you wish to find trading opportunities, you can use Option Samurai scanner to do so.
 Even the free demo.
 Here is a gif explaining how: